Poland’s new leader is hellbent on restoring democracy – even if it means war with his populist rivals | KRDO

 It has delighted many of those who voted for Tusk’s alliance of parties, and satisfied a blood lust among much of Poland’s population after eight divisive years of PiS rule.
 “There’s a sense of justice being seen to be done,” said Stanley Bill, a professor of Polish Studies at the University of Cambridge.

-But there are concerns too that Tusk is doing too much, too fast.
+But there are also concerns too that Tusk is doing too much, too fast.

 “No plan has been presented for how the institutions will be restored in the medium or long term,” Bill argued.
 “It’s been done in a hurry.”

-Note: Correction: This story has been updated to reflect that the two PiS politicians were charged with abuse of power.